The fact that I’m posting a candy recipe might seem odd given that this is a real food blog…

 If you’re Type A like me when it comes to all the chocolate layers and peanut butter layers being nice and even and symmetrical, you’ll want to also use a mini spatula to help get the chocolate and peanut butter out of the measuring spoons.
 It’s not absolutely necessary, but it really does make the process a lot easier.

-How to Get the Chocolate on the Sides of the Healthy Peanut Butter Cups
+How to Make Healthy Chocolate Peanut Butter Cups

-- Using the back of the measuring spoon, smear the chocolate just up along the sides of the silicone cup
+- Measure 1 tsp of the melted chocolate into each silicone cup and gently push the chocolate up the sides of the silicone cup about 1/4 inch.

 Best Method for Storing Healthy Peanut Butter Cups